Earth Day Activities: Free Printable Scavenger Hunt

-April is a great time to teach our kids about going green, eco-friendly behaviors, watching movies with environmental themes and ways kids can help the environment.
+April is a great time to teach our kids about going green -- learning eco-friendly behaviors, watching movies with environmental themes and ways kids can help the Earth.

 When we were young, environmental issues weren't as well discussed or researched -- now, our kids learn about them in school as part of the curriculum and are inspired to do small things that will benefit the Earth.

 As we introduce environmental behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.